 - No Checkout Limits – We do not have limits on how many books you take out, but we do ask that you only check out materials that you are actively using.
 We have the right to add limits at any time without explanation.

-- Replace Damaged/Lost Books – While we don’t charge late fees like most libraries, you will be asked to replace books or materials that are damaged or lost.
+- Replace Damaged/Lost Books – While we don’t charge late fees like most libraries, you will be expected to replace books or materials that are damaged or lost.

 - Art Prints – We have an extensive collection of laminated art prints by a variety of artists.
 We also have clips and 3M wall strips for you to take so you can make space for rotating the artwork you bring into your home.
 We recommend “living” with a new work of art each month and allowing kids to choose new artists to enjoy.